-Source:National Weather Service (NWS) Climate Prediction Center (CPC) 2005Notes:12Southern3Coastal
+Source: National Weather Service (NWS) Climate Prediction Center (CPC), 2005

 Drought regions allow New Jersey to respond to changing conditions without imposing restrictions on areas not experiencing water supply shortages.
 New Jersey is divided into six drought regions that are based on regional similarities in water supply sources and rainfall patterns (Hoffman and Domber, 2003).
 These regions were developed based upon hydro-geologic conditions, watershed boundaries, municipal boundaries, and water supply characteristics.
 Drought region boundaries are contiguous with municipal boundaries because during a water emergency, the primary enforcement mechanism for restrictions is municipal police forces.

-Figure 5.4-3 shows the drought regions of New Jersey.
+Figure 5.4-3 Drought Regions of New Jersey

-Source: New Jersey Department of Environmental Protection (NJDEP) GWS 2004
+Source: New jersey Department of Environmental Protection (NJDEP) GWS, 2004